 Steve Goostree, PT, DPT, Cert.
 MDT, OCS, FAAOMPT

 Dr. Goostree received a Bachelor of Science in Kinesiology and an AAS from the Physical Therapist Assistant program at Southern Illinois University-Carbondale.
 He worked as a licensed physical therapist assistant in outpatient orthopedics before returning to Franklin Pierce University in New England and graduating with his Doctor of Physical Therapy degree.

 Dr. Goostree is an APTA board certified clinical specialist in Orthopedics, and a Fellow of the American Academy of Orthopedic Manual Physical Therapists.
-He is also certified in dry needling through the Dry Needling Institute.
+He is also certified in the McKenzie Method and dry needling through the Dry Needling Institute.
 His clinical interest lies is in treating spinal and extremity pain syndromes with evidence based hands-on therapy, pain science education and self-management exercises.

 Steve also serves as a mentor in the University of Illinois-Chicago’s manual therapy fellowship program.
 In his free time, he enjoys Chicago sports and competing in triathlons.

 Jaime Van Buskirk, PT, DPT, COMT, ATC

 Dr. Jaime Van Buskirk received her Bachelor of Science in Athletic Training from Marquette University of December 2006 and her Doctorate of Physical Therapy, also from Marquette University, in May of 2008, while working towards her Doctorate degree, she worked with Marquette’s Division I track and cross country teams as an athletic trainer.
 She was able to accompany them to the Big East Championships in 2007.